Litchilitchy/kfb/README.md

 * Do not do things to `batchDF`, according to discovered issues, use `batchDF.isEmpty` will lead to missing of some data, use `batchDF.collect()` or `batchDF.count()` will lead to disappear of this DataFrame

 * Redis issue: the records in Redis may be limited, so if the consumer has small bandwidth, then the producer should control the average bandwidth. e.g. limit the kfb images to 3 in once cut.
-(If the cut process generate images of 10 kfb and the consumer could not consume as soon as possible then Redis might crashs)
+(If the cut process generate images of 10 kfb and the consumer could not consume as soon as possible then Redis might crashs).
+For more details of this issue, see https://stackoverflow.com/questions/19581059/misconf-redis-is-configured-to-save-rdb-snapshots